emoncms/emoncms-docker/readme.md

 *Pull emoncms image from docker hub (yet to be pushed)*

 Pulling the emoncms image from docker up is the easiest way to fire up emoncms for production* or testing.
 For development you will probably want to build the image yourself to have full control.

 \* **Docker image is currently in early testing and is NOT yet recommended for production**

 ##

 ## Build Emoncms Docker

 For development.

 #### Git Clone

-Make a working directory e.g called emoncms.
-Name is not important

-	$ mkdir emoncms

-In working directory clone emoncms-docker (this repo) and emoncms core:
+clone emoncms-docker (this repo) and emoncms core:

-	$ cd emoncms
 	$ git clone https://github.com/emoncms/emoncms-docker

+Inside emoncms-docker clone emoncms-core:

+	$ cd emoncms-docker
 	$ git clone https://github.com/emoncms/emoncms

 Clone in optional modules (graph and dashboard are highly recommended):